astrojoeg/IRAF-Scripts/README.md

 # IRAF-Scripts
-IRAF scripts for automating photometric observations.
+IRAF scripts for automating photometric observations, currently written for ICEX on McDonald 0.8-m.